PRODUCTION OF COMPLEXES WITH ELECTRON ACCELERATORS FOR FOOD SECURITY PROGRAM

 Natural disasters

-FAO and IAEA have developed a joint Atoms4Food Initiative to help address food insecurity in countries unable to produce and buy enough food
+FAO and IAEA have developed a joint Atoms4Food Initiative to help implement the technology of food treatment with ionizing radiation worldwide to ensure food safety, extend its shelf life and support food security programs

-Treatment of food products with ionizing radiation to increase shelf life
+Technology of processing food products with ionizing radiation

 • IAEA/FAO Atoms4Food Initiative goal